 Is there a cost to enroll in the program?

-The Collegiate Science and Technology Entry Program is funded through a New York State Department of Education grant and is free to students.
+The Collegiate Science and Technology Entry Program is funded by a grant from the New York State Department of Education and is available to students.

-"My mentor has given me encouragement, helped me with classes, work, studying and was available to answer my questions.”
+"My mentor has given me encouragement, helped me with (my) classes, work, (and) studying, and was available to answer my questions.”

 “Being able to look up to someone for encouragement and motivation.”